SparksSkywere/discord-channel-merge-bot/README.md

 `/move #Channel-x #Channel-y -from_user @username`: Moves all messages sent by a specific user from Channel-x to Channel-y.

+`/delete #source-channel time 1 hour`: Delete after a period of time, be it 1 hour or 1 day

 ## Parameters
 `#Channel-x`: Mention of the source channel where messages will be moved from.
 `#Channel-y`: Mention of the destination channel where messages will be moved to.